 - Schätzli: little treasure

-Make Any Name Sound Like a Cute Swiss Name
+How to Make Any Name Sound Like a Cute Swiss Name

 Just like you might turn burro into burrito (little burro) in Spanish by adding -ito as a diminutive, you can use the Swiss German -li to make your favorite dog names extra cute!